What is shadow IT? Answers to common questions

 What is the risk of shadow IT?

-With the spread of information technology into consumer hands, hundreds of these applications are in use at the typical enterprise.
-The opacity surrounding each one represents a security gap.
-Although some applications are harmless, others include functionality such as file sharing and storage, or collaboration, which can present big risks to an organization and its sensitive data.
-IT and security departments need to see what applications are being used and what risks they pose.
+Although some applications are harmless, others include functionality such as file sharing and storage or collaboration, which creates IT security vulnerabilities and can present big risks to an organization and its sensitive data.
+IT and security departments need to see which applications are being used and the risks they pose.

 How to detect shadow IT